consoledotdev/home/content/privacy.md

 ### Who are we?

-Console Ltd is registered in England and Wales at 28 Easton Street, Ink Rooms, Unit 207, London, WC1X 0DS, UK.
+Console Ltd is registered in England and Wales at RH 115 The Record Hall, 16-16A Baldwins Gardens, London, EC1N 7RJ, UK.
 Our company number is 13016709 and our UK Data Protection registration number is [ZA837052](https://ico.org.uk/ESDWebPages/Entry/ZA837052).

 ### How do I contact you?